 constructed for outdoor and campus environment use including direct burial, unlike indoor cable.
 Our

-Structured Direct Burial cable includes a water-blocking technology of either gel filled
+Structured Direct Burial cable is solid annealed copper and includes a water-blocking technology of either gel filled

 ("flooded") or water blocking tape.
 Both are for resisting moisture and the